 I had no problems with it whatsoever, and I do seem to be someone who (possibly psychologically, possibly physically, possibly a bit of both) seems to get every drug side effect known to man pretty much.

 just another thought occurred to me- do you think there would be any bad effects from going to altitude on rivaroxaban?
-We are going to the alps this summer and then Equador in October, where I (will try!) to go over 6000m. what worries me is because I wouldn’t be getting my INR done, how will I know how thin/ thick my blood is?
+We are going to the alps this summer. what worries me is because I wouldn’t be getting my INR done, how will I know how thin/ thick my blood is?
 Thanks everyone

 They are anticoagulants (reduce the effect of blood clotting).
 They don’t have any appreciable effect on the blood’s ability to store and transport oxygen.
 “Blood thinner” is a bit of a misnomer.

-The risk they (all of them) pose is the higher chance of serious complications of internal bleeding if you are injured (particularly head injury) when climbing – if concerned speak to your doctor about that, but it equally affects all anticoagulants.
+The risk they (all of them) pose is the higher chance of serious complications of internal bleeding if you are injured (particularly head injury) at high altitude – if concerned speak to your doctor about that, but it equally affects all anticoagulants.